Getting a Radiation Emitting Product to Market: Frequently Asked Questions

 With the exception of the provision of Laser Notice 50 and Laser Notice 56, all products with an applicable standard must comply with the U.S. FDA's standard before entering the U.S. or its territories.
-However, some program areas, such as the diagnostic x-ray products and therapy ultrasound products, may have posted guidance documents that recognize international standards and/or relax certain reporting requirements.
+However, some program areas, such as the diagnostic x-ray products, may have posted guidance documents that recognize international standards and/or relax certain reporting requirements.
 FDA does not recognize regulatory approvals from other countries or other organizations.

 Please see information on Laser Notices to Industry on the Notices to the Laser Industry webpage.

 Q27) We make thousands of products a year; do we have to test each one?

 Not necessarily.
 When appropriate, you may use a statistically valid sampling plan as a part of your quality control and testing program.
 Any sampling plan must conform to appropriate consensus standards on quality control sampling.

 Q28) When am I allowed to sell my product in the United States?

 You may sell your product when you have assured your product does not emit hazardous and unnecessary radiation.
 Additionally, if there is an applicable mandatory federal radiation safety performance standard:

 - Your product must comply with the applicable standard;

 - You must establish a testing and quality control program sufficient to prove your product is completely compliant with its applicable standard (Title 21 CFR 1020 through 1050);

 - Your product must have certification and identification information permanently affixed or inscribed as required in the general performance standard (Title 21 CFR 1010).
 You may only place a certification label on a product if your certification is based on an adequate quality control and testing program.
 The certification label is your statement that your product conforms to the applicable standard (Title 21 CFR 1010.2).